kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-node-price-reconcilitation-methodology.md

 # AWS Node Price Reconciliation Methodology

-Kubecost is capable of aggregating the costs of EC2 compute resources over a given timeframe with a specified duration step size.
+Kubecost is capable of aggregating the costs of EC2 compute resources over a given time frame with a specified duration step size.
 To achieve this, Kubecost uses Athena queries to gather usage data points with differing price models.
-The result of this process is a list of resources with their cost by timeframe.
+The result of this process is a list of resources with their cost by time frame.

 ## Athena queries